 For phone manufacturers eager to expand their audience, Ubuntu for Android gives access to entirely new markets.

 Enterprise IT departments currently support a PC and at least one phone for every desk-based worker.
 Our solution reduces their burden to a single device for every user.
 So Ubuntu for Android helps you tap into the lucrative corporate PC replacement and thin client markets.
 Ubuntu is already the most popular replacement for Windows on the corporate desktop, with deployments of tens of thousands of desktops in multiple institutions.

 In developing economies, where there is little historical PC penetration, the phone can define personal computing for an audience that has no legacy attachment to the desktop.
 For the next billion knowledge workers, their first PC could be their first smartphone, but they’ll need a device that can do more than just be a handset, if they really want to shine.

 Ubuntu ships pre-installed on millions of PC’s from major manufacturers in China, India and Brazil today.
-It’s easy, it has an amazing range of software on tap and it’s totally integrated with our personal cloud service, Ubuntu One.
+It’s easy, it has an amazing range of software on tap, and it’s totally integrated with your personal cloud service.
 Pure 21st century goodness.